HSLdevcom/hsl-map-style/README.md

 const style = generateStyle({
   sourcesUrl: 'https://cdn.digitransit.fi/', // <-- You can override the default sources URL.
+  queryParams: [ // It's possible to add query parameters to urls, for example apikeys.
+    {
+      url: "https://cdn.digitransit.fi/", // Url pattern where the parameter should be added
+      name: "apikey",
+      value: "my-secret-key",
+      // --> &apikey=my-secret-key
+    },
+  ],

   components: {
     // Set each layer you want to include to true